sahilbishnoi26/AI-RAG-SQL-Agent/README.md

-# Ask-Your-Database-3.0: AI Agent Q&A and RAG System for Chatting with Multiple Databases

 This project demonstrates how to build an **agentic system** using **Large Language Models (LLMs)** to interact with multiple databases and utilize various tools.
 It features **SQL agents** for querying large databases efficiently.
+T

+# Ask-Your-Database-3.0 – AI Chatbot with Intelligent Tool Selection

+## Overview
+Ask-Your-Database-3.0 is an AI-powered chatbot that intelligently selects the right tool—retrieving information from documents, querying SQL databases, or searching the web—based on user queries.
+It enables seamless natural language interaction with structured and unstructured data, ensuring relevant and accurate responses.

+## Features
+- **Retrieval-Augmented Generation (RAG)**: Stores and retrieves unstructured PDFs and documents using [ChromaDB](https://github.com/chroma-core/chroma) as a vector database, providing context-aware responses.
+- **SQL Query Generation**: Converts natural language queries into SQL, retrieves data from linked databases, and presents results in a human-readable format.
+- **Real-Time Web Search**: Integrates online search to answer queries beyond the chatbot’s existing knowledge or available datasets.
+- **Dynamic Tool Selection**: Automatically determines the best method (document retrieval, SQL query, or web search) based on user input.

 The chatbot is built using **OpenAI, LangChain, LangGraph, LangSmith, and Gradio**, with **LangSmith** used for monitoring agent performance.

 ---